 The Lens Corrections panel has a minor change, the profile-based chromatic aberration does not have a slider; it is on or off and is independent of whether the Profile Corrections are enabled or disabled.
-They seem to be pretty confident of the way it works at Adobe to remove the slider.
+They must be confident of the way it works at Adobe to remove the slider.
 Nice to know that.
 I would have liked to see that in the manual corrections panel since it is not tied to the profile, but that is a minor issue.
 The chromatic aberration sliders are gone from the Manual control of the lens corrections as well.
 Also gone are the lens vignetting sliders.
 The Effects and Camera Calibration panels round up the tool panels with no change in them.

-The localize adjustment tools Graduated Filter and Adjustment Brush have become richer tools with more control over the color and tonality of the selected areas.
+The local adjustment tools Graduated Filter and Adjustment Brush have become richer, with more control over the color and tonality of the selected areas.

 On the left-hand side are the unchanged panels doing what they did before, not much news there.

 The New Modules

-But, look at the modules bar at the top and you will see two new modules, Map and Book.
+Look at the modules bar at the top, and you will see two new modules, Map and Book.
 The first will help geotag photographs to identify the locations where they are taken.
 The second, Book, ties Lightroom to the online book-making site Blurb.
 At first, I thought it would not be too useful to me since I do not use Blurb, I found out that I can save the “books” in PDF format for my own use.
 That is a convenient tool.
 I hope other on-demand printing services, like MagCloud, soon offer plugins to create content directly from Lightroom.